 Identify Your Strengths is Part Two of Discover U in Ten Steps and part of a self-assessment to uncover hidden talents.
 Find a free printable self-assessment form at the Brand and Purpose Toolkit to list your top strengths.

 The 34 Clifton strengths sort into four domains: Strategic Thinking, Relationship Building, Influencing, and Executing.

 Try the complimentary strengths assessment from Marcus Buckingham, author of “Now Discover Your Strengths.”

 SWOT analysis is a planning tool to clarify strengths, weaknesses, opportunities and threats.
-Use the SWOT form at Do a SWOT Analysis to think about what you are good at and list your top five strengths.
+Use the SWOT form at Do a SWOT Analysis to list your top five strengths.
 Then think about what you would like to work on and list five areas to develop.
 Consider what opportunities there are that could most help you and possible threats that could stop you.
 Another tool that is similar is SOAR, which looks at strengths, opportunities, aspirations, and results.